Submit our quick form and get quotes now!

 The bricks break off gradually to form a swelling, which is what we call the bulging wall or bowed wall.
 This problem occurs most often at the top of walls, but it can also be found in other areas.
 This type of situation often requires a quick intervention as it can cause enormous damage, potentially leading to a full collapse of the wall.

 It should be noted that the climate and the change of seasons play a large role in causing bulging brick walls and affecting the lifespan of the materials.

-    This inspection is best done during the Fall or the Spring when temperature variations occur more often.
+This inspection is best done during the fall or the spring when temperature variations occur more often.
 If your house shows some or all of those signs, chances are your walls are bulging.
 If this is the case, you should call a professional mason for an in-depth examination.
-They will confirm the diagnosis and guide you through the repair process.
+He will confirm the diagnosis and guide you through the repair process.

 A good visual inspection is enough to detect a bulging brick problem on your facade.
 If you notice unusual swelling in the brick or stone, do not delay in having your home inspected by a professional.
 The latter will be able to diagnose the problem and define the work that needs to be completed.

 Another element that could help you detect this phenomenon is the windows.
 If you find that they seem to go inside the wall abnormally and that the bricks appear higher, then there is a good chance that it is indeed a bulging wall problem.